zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

 ## Swap Native Gas Tokens Between EVM Chains

 Use the `interact` task to perform a cross-chain swap.
-In this example, we're swapping native gETH from Goerli for tMATIC on Polygon Mumbai.
-The contract will deposit gETH to ZetaChain as ZRC-20, swap it for ZRC-20 tMATIC and then withdraw native tMATIC Polygon Mumbai.
+In this example, we're swapping native sETH from Sepolia for tMATIC on Polygon Mumbai.
+The contract will deposit sETH to ZetaChain as ZRC-20, swap it for ZRC-20 tMATIC and then withdraw native tMATIC Polygon Mumbai.
 To get the value of the `--target-token` find the ZRC-20 contract address of the destination token in the [ZRC-20 section of the docs](/developers/tokens/zrc20).

 ```
-npx hardhat interact --contract 0xf6CDd83AB44E4d947FE52c2637ee4A04F330328E --amount 0.01 --network goerli_testnet --target-token 0x48f80608B672DC30DC7e3dbBd0343c5F02C738Eb --recipient 0x2cD3D070aE1BD365909dD859d29F387AA96911e1
+npx hardhat interact --contract 0xf6CDd83AB44E4d947FE52c2637ee4A04F330328E --amount 0.01 --network sepolia_testnet --target-token 0x48f80608B672DC30DC7e3dbBd0343c5F02C738Eb --recipient 0x2cD3D070aE1BD365909dD859d29F387AA96911e1
 ```

 ```
 🔑 Using account: 0x2cD3D070aE1BD365909dD859d29F387AA96911e1

-🚀 Successfully broadcasted a token transfer transaction on goerli_testnet network.
+🚀 Successfully broadcasted a token transfer transaction on sepolia_testnet network.
 📝 Transaction hash: 0x6b4156c195d955d1325a5e6275214db63ff2e3642838607333e74abd74b8fc13
 ```